How Rates Move:

 Rates Currently Trending:

 Mortgage rates are moving sideways today.
-The MBS market improved by +20 bps last week.
-This may have improved mortgage rates or fees.
-The market experienced moderate volatility last week.
+The MBS market improved by +46 bps last week.
+This was enough to decrease mortgage rates or fees.
+The market experienced high volatility last week.

 Today's Rate Forecast:

 Three Things: These are the three areas that have the greatest ability to impact rates this week.
 1) Inflation, 2) The Fed and 3) Manufacturing

 1) Inflation: We get the Fed's key measure of inflation, Core (Ex food and energy) PCE on Thursday.
 While the YOY readings may show a reduced rate of acceleration (giving the fed some cover), the bond market will focus on the rate of change on a MOM basis which is expected to increase by another 0.4% on top of the prior month's gain of 0.3%.
 The headline PCE is expected to jump a whopping 0.7% on a MOM basis.

 2) The Fed: Last week the markets shifted their expectations from a 75BPS hike to a 50BPS hike at the next FOMC meeting as well as expecting the Fed to stop rate hikes sooner and start rate reductions sooner due to expectations on how their actions will crush the economy and bring on stagflation.
 However, that concern may shift as we hear from Fed Chair Powell on Wednesday.
 Here is this week's Fed schedule:

 06/27 Dallas Fed MFG survey

 06/29 Loretta Mester, Fed Chair Powell